scouten/ericscouten.travel/content/2009/12-27+winter-in-eastern-washington/day-1-to-omak/index.md

 cover = "es-1564-117"
 +++

-I had fun driving today.
-Great photos mostly between Waterville and Bridgeport.
+I had fun driving today, mostly looking for winter farm scenes in the high plains east of Wenatchee, before winding up in Omak for the night.

 <!-- more -->